 Supported Site SUNY Geneseo: Teacher-In-Residence

-- The TIR interacted with dozens of physics majors throughout the year.
+- Interacted with dozens of physics majors throughout the year.

-- The TIR actively contributed to the BLT programs and the PER research project
+- Actively contributed to the BLT programs and the PER research project.

 - As a part-time TIR, after-hours presence sometimes makes it hard to interact with faculty.

 - Plans for co-teaching with the methods class fell through due to difficulties in scheduling and communication.

 - Recruiting students who have not come to Geneseo with the idea of physics teaching has been difficult.
 We need to engage more students who might be "on the fence" and not yet identified as potential teachers.

 - Under review.

 - Food is an important motivator to getting students to meetings.

 - More students attended Monday and Tuesday night tutoring sessions early in the semester.
 Later on they were relying on one another.